Tufts-Technology-Services/tailscale-now/README.md

 ## How can we help?

-We want to make sure Tailscale is a first class component in the list of tools available at Tufts and it is available to everyone that wants to use it.
+We aim to ensure that Tailscale is a first-class component among the tools available at Tufts, making it easily accessible to anyone who chooses to use it.

-Do you have questions about Tailscale?
-Do you think your Team may benefit from Tailscale?
-No?
-That’s ok.
-Yes? great, please, open an [issue](XXXX) so we can have discussions to address all the questions you may have.
+Curious about Tailscale or wondering if it could benefit your team?
+Whether you're uncertain or enthusiastic, we're here to help!
+If you have questions or wish to discuss Tailscale's potential for your team, please open an issue.
+Let's address all your queries and explore the possibilities together!

 Thank you for reading.